About Retention

 How is it calculated?

-R score | Average of the Retention Rate and Stickiness |
+Retention score | Average of the Retention Rate and Stickiness |

 Returning users | The metric compares the number of users who returned to the application during the selected period with the users from the previous period. |

-Retention rate | Ratio of returning users to all users (comparing with the previous period). |
+Retention rate | Ratio of returning users to all users (compared with the previous period). |

 Stickiness | Average daily stickiness in the selected date range in the date picker.
 Daily stickiness is the ratio of Weekly Active Users to Monthly Active Users on that day (WAU/MAU) |

-Monthly Active User | The user was active 2 out of 3 months |
+Monthly | The user was active 2 out of 3 months |

-Weekly Active User | User active 75% of weeks in this period (about 9 out of 12) |
+Weekly | User active 75% of weeks in this period (about 9 out of 12) |

-Daily Active User | A weekly user that’s also active >40% of the days in this period (about 3/7) |
+Daily | A weekly user that’s also active >40% of the days in this period (about 3/7) |

-Multiple times per day | A daily user that has more engaged sessions than days |
+Multi-Daily | A daily user that has more engaged sessions than days |

 The warmup period